 In line with new national planning policy there is a need to rebalance retail development and growth between the town centre and out of town shopping locations with more emphasis on creating a strong town centre economy.
+Knaresborough's vacancy rate was at 11% in March 2019.
+This is above the district rate of 8.5% but below the national average.

-Today Knaresborough is a commuter town with people looking to live in the town because of the quality of life on offer and the convenience of its location to high employment areas in North and West Yorkshire.
+Today Knaresborough is a significant commuter town with people looking to live in the town because of the quality of life on offer and the convenience of its location to high employment areas in North and West Yorkshire.
 In addition, there are good road, rail and air links that enable residents to travel throughout the UK for work.

 In order to help reduce the number of vehicles travelling from, to and through the town there is a need to increase the number of employment opportunities locally.

-Knaresborough is fortunate to have 2.5 hectares of land on Manse Farm already with outline planning permission for new industrial units which are expected to meet most of the local demand for new commercial units within the neighbourhood area.
+Knaresborough is fortunate to have 2.5 hectares of land on Manse Farm and the new Flaxby Green Park (just outside the Neighbourhood Area to the east of the town) with outline planning permission for new industrial units as of 2019, which are expected to meet most of the local demand for new commercial units within the neighbourhood area.